 Imagine how to create a lounge chair that looks stylish and comfortable (and I had no idea that there are so many architectural elements in one chair), how a nightstand that has all the parts that you need will make your life easier and get you ready for work faster.
 Like many Scandinavian designs in Norway and Sweden, Danish designs are clean, simple, and modern without compromising practicality and style.

-The museum also dabbles in achievements of Danish architectural design – can you name any world-recognized modern architectural wonders in the world that was built by a Danish architect?
+The museum also dabbles in achievements of Danish architectural design – can you name any world-recognized modern architectural wonders in the world that were built by a Danish architect?
 Look at one of the descriptions of the photos below to find out.

 The museum also showcases a range of Chinese and German porcelain, and tapestry works as well.
 In general, the museum doesn’t have extremely valuable or unique exhibits, yet it stands out from other art museums with a focus on the modern era and the information is quite inspiring and educational.
 The museum is under renovation and will be reopened to the public in 2022.